 You can rent a car in Australia with either manual or automatic transmission, although the majority of rentals are automatic.
 There is an option to filter your GoSee search results according to type of transmission.

 What is the most popular car hire in Australia?

 Each traveller has different needs!
 However, a compact car or mid-sized sedan is probably the most popular Australian car hire option.

 Each state and region of Australia has unique things to offer visitors.
+For example, if you prefer to go to Myall Lakes National Park, car hire from Newcastle is a good option so you can tour around at your own pace.
 Scroll up a bit to see a list of some of the major centres and what you can explore with a rental car from each one.